BriBourassa/putrid-pears/README.md

 ## Abstract:
 [//]: <>

 With so many decisions to make as one heads into the weekend, anything that simplifies the task of looking for a film for movie night is a welcome reprieve.
-Enter Putrid Pears, a movie browsing app that keeps it simple and well lit to help guide our users to the a film they can look forward to!
+Enter Putrid Pears, a movie browsing app that keeps it simple and well lit to help guide our users to the film they can look forward to!

 ## Installation Instructions:
 [//]: <>